togawa28/mousestyles/doc/source/report/classification.rst

 The important concern is whether we can classify different strains of mice based on mouse behaviors through machine learning algorithms.
 Important features in classification models will be extracted for future study.
-Another question of interest is on whether genetic affects (different strain effects) psychological disorders such as depression, or overeating.
 The fundamental hypothesis is that different mouse strains have different behaviors, and we are able to use these behaviors as features to classify mice successfully.
+On the other hand, we are also trying to use unsupervised clustering algorithms to cluster mice, and ideally different strains should have different clustering distributions.

 Statement of statistical problems
 ---------------------------------

-The researchers design the experiment as follow: they have 16 different strains of mice, and each strain has 9 to 12 almost identical male mice in terms of genetic.
+The researchers design the experiment as follow: they have 16 different strains of mice, and each strain has 9 to 12 almost identical male mice in terms of gene.

 We need to firstly verify the assumption that mouse of different strains do exhibit different behaviors.
 One way to do this is to perform